Mommy’s Get Home Bag: Get Ahead of the Game With 15 Clever Tips

 - Diaper rash ointment

-- Potty training pants or pull-up diapers
+- Potty training pants or pull-ups

 - Extra bottles

-- Extra clothes for baby or toddler
+- Extra clothes for baby (onesies or gowns) or toddler (t-shirt, pants, & shorts)

 - Baby nail clippers